 Breathwork is critical to our mental and emotional health because how we breathe directly informs how we feel.
 If we want to feel good, then we need to learn the art of breathing.
 Breathwork pioneer Dan Brule, author of the book Just Breathe, sums it up perfectly when he states;

 “Every psychological state, every emotional state, every physiological state has a corresponding or associated breathing pattern.
 The way we breathe when we are peaceful and calm is different than the way we breathe when we are angry and upset.

 Yes, Breathwork works simultaneously on our emotional body and physical body.
-The benefits of breathwork are limitless, and range from mental, emotional, physical, energetic and spiritual health and growth.
-By learning Breathwork, you learn how to shift your energy, or your frequency, and uplevel into new levels of consciousness and awareness and health.
+The benefits of breathwork are limitless, and range from mental, emotional, physical to energetic and spiritual health and growth.
+By learning Breathwork, you learn how to shift your energy, or your frequency, and uplevel into new levels of consciousness, awareness and health.
 It’s healing on a cellular level.
 Master Breathwork teacher Dan Brule writes;

-Yes, breathwork has incredible benefits to your physical, mental, emotional and spiritual health, it covers all of you!
-Breathwork reduces stress and anxiety, boosts your mood, alkalizes your blood, strengthens your immune system, and enhances concentration and energy and improves sleep and digestion.
+Because Breathwork has incredible benefits to your physical, mental, emotional and spiritual health, it covers all of you!
+Breathwork reduces stress and anxiety, boosts your mood, alkalizes your blood, strengthens your immune system and lung strength, and enhances concentration and energy and improves sleep and digestion.
 Here’s a handy list of the top 10 benefits of Breathwork.
 In fact, journalist James Nestor, author of the praised book Breath: The New Science of a Lost Art, goes so far as to write;

 “The greatest indicator of life span wasn’t genetics, diet, or the amount of daily exercise, as many had suspected.
 It was lung capacity.”

 Yes, absolutely.
 Not only can breathwork relieve stress and anxiety, but it does so just in the length of one session.
-Unlike meditation, which often doesn’t give people immediate relief because they’re struggling to get out of their busy mind and thoughts, our members continue to report that they feel immediate relief from stress and anxiety in their breathwork sessions.
-This is because breathwork is an active and physical mindfulness practice, which both gives the mind and body something to focus on (the breath) and also stimulates the vagus nerve, which has been scientifically proven to reduce stress and anxiety by shifting the nervous system out of flight or flight.
+Unlike meditation, which often doesn’t give people immediate relief because they’re struggling to get out of their busy mind and thoughts, our members continue to report that they feel immediate relief from stress, anxiety and overthinking in their breathwork sessions.
+This is because breathwork is an active and physical mindfulness practice, which both gives the mind and body something to focus on (the breath) and also stimulates the vagus nerve, which has been scientifically proven to reduce stress and anxiety by shifting the nervous system out of fight or flight.